Starkit

 Similar to the image, landing legs in my rocket would have 2 carbon fiber struts with a 3D print at the top.
 A single strut would be pulled by a tension spring (a rubber band in the image) and would snap into the 3D print when deployed, locking the leg in place.
 Landing legs would be held in place with servos before deployment.

 I will go with 4 landing legs.
-It's what I've seen being done the most and I think it's a nice spot for stability without much weight.
+It's what I've seen being done the most and I think it's a nice spot between stability and weight.

 Time spent: 1h 15min